 EDP Renovaveis Seeks to Boost Growth in Asia through Direct Renewable Power Sales to Japanese and Korean Companies

-EDPR plans to invest a substantial amount of 21 billion euros ($23.12 billion) in renewable energy projects over the next four years, with 80% of the investments focused on North America and Europe.
+EDPR plans to invest a substantial amount of 21 billion euros ($23.12 billion) in projects over the next four years, with 80% of the investments focused on North America and Europe.
 However, the company sees potential for expansion in the Asia-Pacific region through collaborations with Japanese and South Korean corporations.

 See also: EDP Renewables Expands Capacity at Largest Wind Farm in Portugal